OpenVidu/openvidu-loadtest/README.md

 This service provides a simple **REST API** that will be used by **Load Test application** and it allows:
 * **Ping to instance**.
 Do ping to check if instance is ready.
 * **Initialize instance**.
 Initialize monitoring stuffs like ElasticSearch env variables and Metricbeat container.
+This request also set the AWS public and secret keys for uploading the **video recordings files to S3** (just in case the test case includes recording).

 * **Create a participant** (`PUBLISHER` or `SUBSCRIBER`) **using a custom token** created by you or **creating a new token**.